- What are Saint Anselm College's internship policies?

 How much time does an internship take?

 What are some important factors to consider when choosing an internship?

 Choose an internship that fits your personal and educational interests.
 Also, you need to think about the type of environment in which you would like to intern; for instance, organizational environment, the setting, and the skills you want to learn or improve.

 Are internships available for academic credit?

-Through the Academic Internship Office all internships, including summer internships may be done for academic credit.
+Internships are available for academic credit, either through the Academic Internship Office or the academic department of your major.
 At the will of the agency, students may also receive pay or a stipend for the internship experience.
 Pay is not guaranteed.
 The issue of pay must be negotiated between the student and the agency.

 How do I obtain academic credit?

 How will I be graded?
 Who will give me a grade?

 Because students apply directly to the prospective internship agency, interviews are scheduled at the will of the agency.
-Students will be given a deadline as to when the internship needs to be solidified so the Internship Office will encourage students to arrange interviews as quickly as possible.
+Students will be given a deadline as to when the internship needs to be solidified, typically by the add/drop period each semester.
+It is advised to plan in advance and contact agencies of interest the semester prior.